 Cessna 172 "Skyhawk"

-We have a Garmin G-1000-equipped 172, what is commonly called a "glass panel."
-Because of the advanced avionics, it does require additional instruction and checkout, and has a recency requirement with a shorter period than the other 172's.
+We have a Garmin G-1000-equipped 172SP, with what is commonly called a "glass panel."
+Because of the advanced avionics, it does require additional instruction and checkout.
+But even the "steam gauge" 172Rs and 172Ss we have qualify as "Technically Advanced Aircraft."

 The 172's have enough room that four people can fit comfortably, though that will usually necessitate leaving with less than full tanks.
 Most of them have leather interiors, for that extra touch of luxury.